 The second Malayalam feature film, Marthanda Varma, released in 1933 and raised a lot of eyebrows for showing a kiss between the lead actors.
 Later that year, Devika Rani and Himanshu Rai also shared a four-minute-long kiss in the Hindi movie, Karma.

-Hanste Aansoo featuring Madhubala and Motilal became the first film to receive 'only for adults' certification following the amendment of the original Indian Cinematograph Act (1918) in December 1949.
+Hanste Aansoo featuring Madhubala and Motilal became the first movie in India to receive ‘only for adults’ certification following the amendment of the original Indian Cinematograph Act (1918) in December 1949.

 This film directed by Kanjibhai Rathod came in the wake of the Rowlatt Act which put restrictions on Indian imports.
 This mythological allegory alluded directly to political issues of the day and was banned in Madras and Karachi.